bzzlingua/capstone/README.md

 Greetings reviewer(s),

-I appreciate having the two-week culance to finish this last project!
+I appreciate having the two-week coulance to finish this last project!

 I'm still a bit in over my head with the flex boxes.